Brazilk0140/WHSTechNotes/journal.md

 (SNAP) is a majopr issue because it would leave millions of vulnerable Americans without a primary means to buy food, potentially leading to mass hunger and significant health problems.
 # November 10, 2025
 I'm looking forawrd to spend more time with my family and more time with basketball during the break.
+# December 1, 2025
+Coding and software are essential for drones to fly and perform tasks by providing a brain that controls hardware like motors and sensors, allowing for functions  from basic flight to complex autonomous missions.